Overview

 How much does a tax extension cost?

 There are no additional fees associated with filing an extension.
 However, you are required to submit any payments owed to the IRS and state by the tax filing due date.
-The extension survey will calculate how much you should pay based on your tax liability, but if you underpay, you can still be subjected to penalties and interest for underpayment and late fees.
+The extension survey will calculate how much you should pay based on your tax liability; however, if you underpay, you may still be subject to penalties and interest for underpayment, as well as late fees.

 What happens if I don't complete the extension request by April 1st?